uehaj/groovyz/README.md

 What is Type Class?
 =====================

-Type class enables us to restrict Genrics(polimorphic) type parameters to what operations can be done on it.
+Type class enables us to restrict Genrics(polymorphic) type parameters to what operations can be done on it.
 It also give the guarantee what operation can be done when using the type parameters in function which takes the type parameter as a type of it's parameter.

 From another point of view, type class provides a way to restrict and guarantee type parameter **without using class inheritance**.